 In the United States, there are no regulations or requirements to be a nanny.
-You can be a nanny simply by saying that you are a nanny.
 To help parents and nannies, the US Nanny Association has published standards that define the skills needed to be a nanny with credential programs that require both training and work experience.

 Nanny training and certification demonstrates a commitment and makes you stand out when applying for jobs.
 To qualify for more advanced sitter and nanny positions, there are numerous training programs, online resources and organizations to support career advancement.
 Trained and experienced nannies and sitters also earn more, according to the Cost of Care Survey.
 In the survey, parents acknowledged they are more willing to pay nannies and sitters higher wages if they had additional training, skills, and experience.

 When considering training programs, take time to investigate the organization and investment in time and cost.
 The quality of an educational experience depends on the instructors and when possible, students should learn positive discipline from a child psychologist, health from doctors, nutrition from dietitians, legal requirements from a lawyer, and early childhood development from experts.
 Sitters and nannies with at least 20 hours of training and 1 year of work experience can become a certified nanny.

 CPR and First Aid training are foundational and the most important certifications for a childcare job.
 Many families require these certifications to be considered for an interview.
 CPR and First Aid trainings are taught locally and online at community colleges, the American Red Cross, and the American Heart Association, as well as other local businesses.
 If you are working with infants or young children, the infant CPR course is recommended Sitters and nannies also take childcare and/or additional safety courses.
 A sitter or nanny basic childcare training program should include understanding children of all ages, emergency planning, advance the childcare provider’s skills in water safety, and educate nannies and sitters on their legal requirements when working in childcare.